ayush-gupta07/Namastey-Javascript-Notes/season-misc/07_Event_Delegation.md

-# 📌 JavaScript Episode: Event Delegation
+# 📌 Episode 7: Event Delegation

 Event delegation is a powerful JavaScript technique that leverages **event propagation** (bubbling) to handle events more efficiently, especially when dealing with large numbers of child elements.